kevinngth/Project-1-Game/README.md

 * Using DOM to achieve interactivity

 ### Idea
 * Turn-based trading game where play is supposed to buy items and sell them to make a profit.
 High score is determined by maximum amount of money the player held.
 Random events will happen and affect player's money.
+Chances of sale depends on randomly generated market price factor.

 Future developments
-* Chances of sale depends on randomly generated market price factor
 * After each turn the price of certain things will change
 * Day progresses with timer instead of button
 * Prices of items change day by day